 A list of standard thresholds NMIS includes is available in NMIS Threshold Configuration

-A simple example of this is that you will likely what to be notified when the CPU is high on a Core device, vs an Access switch in Timbuktu.
+A simple example of this is that you will likely need to be notified when the CPU is high on a Core device, vs an Access switch in Timbuktu.
 This is part of the NMIS idea of relevance of information in general, not all devices are created equal, some devices deserve better alerting, people of course are created equal.

 As always thanks to our commercial customers who support everyone who use NMIS8, including the creation of documentation and these great features, if you are interested in commercial support, please email firstname.lastname@example.org